“...this experimental director has

-Professor Diana Henderson will host theater maker and artistic director Karin Coonrod at MIT to develop text-based theatrical works.
-Henderson collaborated with Coonrod’s theater company Compagnia de’ Colombari for the international production of The Merchant of Venice in the Venetian Ghetto.
-At MIT, Coonrod will focus on crossing boundaries between the arts and humanities and working with old and new technologies and texts such as the Anglo-Saxon companion manuscript to Beowolf, known as “Judith.”
+Professor Diana Henderson hosted theater maker and artistic director Karin Coonrod at MIT to develop text-based theatrical works.
+Henderson collaborated with Coonrod’s theater company Compagnia de’ Colombari for an international production of The Merchant of Venice in the Venetian Ghetto.
+At MIT, Coonrod focused on crossing boundaries between the arts and humanities and working with old and new technologies and texts such as the Anglo-Saxon companion manuscript to Beowulf, known as Judith.

 Workshop & Class Visits

 Karin Coonrod is a theater maker whose work has been seen and heard across the country and around the world.
 Born in Chicago with first memories in Noli, Italy, Coonrod studied English at Gordon College in Massachusetts and Theater Directing at Columbia University, where her mentor was Liviu Ciulei.

 Coonrod has founded two theater companies: Arden Party in downtown New York (1987-1997) which re-imagined the classics and Compagnia de’ Colombari (2004-present) an international company based in New York, which began a new tradition of theater in Orvieto, Italy with the medieval mystery plays in public spaces.